 Social interaction involves engaging other children in conversation in order to succeed in a game.

-The previous versions of play in Parten’s theory involve gradual steps toward more integrated social play.
+The previous versions of play in Parten’s theory such as parallel play involve gradual steps toward more integrated social play.
 Previous versions of play in Parten’s stages involved children talking, asking questions and observing one another.
-However, this is the first (and only) form of play identified by Parten that is fully socially interactional.
+However, cooperative play is the first (and only) form of play identified by Parten that is fully socially interactional.

-The defining features of social interaction during cooperative group play include:
+The defining features of social interaction during cooperative play include:

 - Assigning roles to one another